-Time-Based Equity Awards.
-One-half of the target 2023 equity awards will be awarded in the form of time-based restricted stock awards, that will be granted at the end of the year based on the Compensation Committee's review of the prior year's performance.
-Based on this review, the Compensation Committee will have the discretion to grant awards between 75% to 125% of the target value established at the beginning of the year.
-Once granted, awards will vest ratably over four years.
+Time-based equity awards are granted in restricted stock awards at the end of each year based on the Compensation Committee's review of the prior year's performance between 75% and 125% of the target value established at the beginning of the year.
+Once granted, awards vest ratably over four years.